JeremyDForsythe/icecream-tutorials/Tutorial2_AccessingRemoteSensingDataWithAppears/Tutorial2_AccessingRemoteSensingDataWithAppears.md

 Since we need to wait for A&#961;&#961;EEARS to process your request, it is a good time to get you acquainted with how we will use QGIS to run our analyses and visualize our data.

-<a href="https://jeremydforsythe.github.io/icecream-tutorials/Tutorial_GettingToKnowQGIS/Tutorial_GettingToKnowQGIS.html" target="_blank"> Follow this link to complete the next step of the tutorial, "Getting to Know QGIS."</a>
+<a href="https://jeremydforsythe.github.io/icecream-tutorials/Tutorial3_MakingBasicMapsInQGIS/Tutorial3_MakingBasicMapsInQGIS.html" target="_blank"> Follow this link to complete Tutorial 3: Making Basic Maps In QGIS, while you wait.</a>

 After you finish, there will be a link back here to continue to work with our data request.